In today’s age, the word healthy is plastered everywhere, mainly as a marketing ploy. Everyone is selling “health.”

 In this article, we dive into why being healthy should be less about how we feel and more about how we heal.
 We will also touch on why using feeling as an indicator isn’t always accurate, and how we use this definition of health in our approach to helping our clients.

-If you want to skip the reading and jump right into a real conversation, book a free health assessment, and we’ll start talking about how we can get you healing better.
+If you want to skip the reading and jump right into a real conversation, book a free 15-minute consultation, and we’ll start talking about how we can get you healing better.

 Table of Contents